What does it take to transition to a Head of Product position after serving years in the trenches as a Product Manager?

-Benjamin Berry: I like to start by distinguishing between this newer, generally digital, Product Management and historical Product Management.
-In historical Product Management, folks working in consumer goods companies with large supply and distribution chains really was “CEO of the product.”
-In newer, generally digital Product Management roles, organizations are smaller and flatter because of the distribution and supply scale so differently.
+Benjamin: I like to start by distinguishing between this newer, digital Product Management and historical Product Management.
+In historical Product Management roles, folks working in consumer goods companies with large supply and distribution chains really were “CEO of the product.”
+In newer, digital Product Management roles, organizations are smaller and flatter because the distribution and supply scale so differently.
 At this scale, your CEO is still CEO of the product.
 That’s something I see a lot of folks looking to enter Product Management get confused about so I like to establish that up front.

 There are two broad focuses in this kind of Product Management.

 As a Product Manager, you should care not just about delivering your product, but also how people use that product, whether or not the market is right for the product, and other things that are really impacted by how the vision of the product is articulated outward.
-How far out this vision selling goes may vary from company to company, but every Product Manager should be thinking about it.
-So the way I like to think about Product Management is through those two lenses, design, and marketing.
+How far out this vision is sold may vary from company to company, but every Product Manager should be thinking about it.
+So the way I like to think about Product Management is through those two lenses: design and marketing.

 Product Gym: You started off your career as a software engineer.
 When did you first hear about Product Management and decide you wanted to get into it?

 Benjamin: The first company I worked at was about 25 people at peak and there was no Product Manager.
 This was like way back in 2003 to 2005 and so our tech architect was kind of like our Product Owner.
 I first started thinking about design then.
 I worked on a lot of front-end projects and without an official designer, I did a lot.
 Our technical architect, Jim Murphy, recommended a book, The Inmates Are Running the Asylum: Why High Tech Products Drive Us Crazy, that had a large impact on me.
 The big idea is that technologists tend to build products for other technologists who aren’t the general public.
 This is when I started thinking about user empathy.